RoelofSetsFire/data-processing-1/30 Homework/10 Preparations/10 Preparation.md

 First you will learn how to get started with Git in order to submit your homeworks.
 Please refer to this GitHub manual [Github_manual.pdf] and answer the questions before proceeding with this homework.
+Please submit the URL of your repository underneath on this page.

 [Github_manual.pdf]: Github_manual.pdf